 Science is fascinating!
 It helps us understand the world as we know it, but also further develops our capabilities.
 Like tackling COVID-19, or searching for life on Mars.

-Alright future scientists, let’s find out more about where science can take you.
+Alright, future scientists, let’s find out more to answer the questions: what can I do with a science degree.
 Shall we?

 Should I study a science degree?